santoshilam/Discipline_Specific_Guidance_for_DMPs/content/2_chapter2/chapter2-LargeScaleSurvey.md

 ## Project background

 The research team is investigating people's preferences regarding potential public policy changes.
-The objective is to obtain the perspective of "the population" on specific health-related public measures.
+The objective is to obtain the perspective of 'the population' on specific health-related public measures.

-To ensure that a representative sample of the population will participate in the survey, the research team will outsource the execution of the survey to a private company specialized in this domain.
-For this study, the population in question is the population of a single European country, in which the research team is currently located.

-For this experiment, the research team prepares the survey, the survey company spreads the survey among its customer/users, and the answers are directly stored on TUD storage solutions.
+To ensure that a representative sample of the population will participate in the survey, the research team will outsource the execution of the survey to a private company specialised in this domain.
+The population in question is from a single European country in which the research team is located.
+For this study, the research team prepares the survey and the company disseminates it on their behalf.

 ## Research data management considerations

 ### Data collection

-The data is collected through a survey, with a section regarding the demographic profile of the respondents.
-All questions are preferences, using a scale system, such as: on a scale of 1 to 5, to what degree do you agree with the following statement: "a statement".
+The suvey responses are a representative sample of the whole country, and the research team expects between 1000 and 2000 responses.
+To collect data on the preferences of survey repondents a scale system is used, such as: 'On a scale of 1 to 5, to what extent do you agree with the following statement...'

+The data collected via the survey comprises a section regarding the demographic profile of the respondents.
 The demographic information collected are:
-- education
+- Education
-- income range
+- Income range
-- age range
+- Age range

-While this does constitute personal data, the set of information collected is generic enough as not to allow for re-identification of participants (especially considering the population size).

-The data is first collected, and then used in combination with a script (in R or python) to obtain descriptive statistics.
+The survey data is used in combination with a script (in R or Python) to obtain descriptive statistics.

-The population is expected to be a representative sample of the whole population of the country, and as such we expect between 1.000 and 2.000 answers.

 ### Ethics

-The survey results (in aggregated format) are meant to be made publicly available.
-It was therefore very important for the participants to be fully aware of what would happen with the expression of their preferences.

-It is important to note that the survey did not ask people about their current state of health (beyond something very generic and imprecise).
-As such, despite tackling a health related social issue, the questionaire itself does not collect "medical data" from participants.
-For this reason, the main ethical concern is informing properly the participants as to what will be done with the provided data.
+Informed consent is required from respondents who participate in the survey.
+Respondents are made aware that the survey results will be made pubicly available in an aggregated format upon completion of the research.
+It is important to note that respondents were not asked about their state of health but were asked about their preferences regarding health-related public measures which is deemed less sensitive. _is this correct, Nico?
+Should we revise?_

 ### Privacy

-Due to the high number of respondents involved in the survey, and the limited demographic information being collected, the privacy of the participants was not considered to be at risk.
+The survey responses contain personal data relating to the demographic profile of respondents, however, this data does not allow for re-identification of respondents.
+Despite the high number of survey respondents, due to the limited demographic information being collected the privacy of respondents is not considered to be at risk.

-Similarly to the ethical concerns, there are no additional privacy requirements - since we do not collect "medical data" from participants.

-As part of the "normal" setup for such survey, the survey tool as well as the collected data will reside within the university's network - as to ensure sufficient data security.
-Beyond this, no additional requirements had to be satisfied.

 ### Data storage and sharing

-During the project, it was decided to limit the data sharing to the bare minumum: no data collected from the survey should be shared between the survey company and the researchers.
-The survey company should not have access to the results of the participants, but may see the questionaire itself.

-Within the research teams, all researchers need access to the full answerset and question set.

-The survey results (in aggregated format) are meant to be made publicly available after the research is complete.
+They survey tool and responses reside within institutional storage to ensure data security.
+The raw survey data is not shared externally but only accessed by the research team.
+The company disseminating the survey can only view the survey questions and not the responses.
+Only the aggregated survey data is made publicly avaialble upon completion of the research.

 ## Solutions and advice

 ### Data storage
-The data should be stored within the research institution as to limit data leaks.
-Any storage approved by the research institution would be suitable (as the data is not "particularly" sensitive).
-In this instance, the research team opted for a cloud solution approved by the research team.

-The researchers have access to an internal tool, approved by the local privacy and ethics team - and this tool is to be used.
+- The survey tool should be approved by the institutional privacy and ethics team.
+- A secure storage location should be accessible by the research team (e.g. an institutional cloud storage solution).
+- Informed consent forms may only be accessed by members of the research team.
+- Personal data should not be shared beyond the research team; only aggregated data should be shared.

 ### Legal